-Entropy of Primes
+Entropy of the Prime Numbers

 The Prime Number Theorem is one of the most famous theorems in mathematics.
 It tells us something about the distribution of the prime numbers.